github/codeql/java/ql/automodel/src/README.md

 ## Running the Queries

-The extraction queries are part of a separate query pack, `java-automodel-queries`.
+The extraction queries are part of a separate query pack, `codeql/java-automodel-queries`.
 Use this pack to run them.
 The queries are tagged appropriately, you can use the tags (example here: https://github.com/github/codeql/blob/main/java/ql/automodel/src/AutomodelApplicationModeExtractNegativeExamples.ql#L8) to construct query suites.

 For example, a query suite selecting all example extraction queries (positive and negative) for application mode looks like this: